Re-Construct Album Vol.2 Crystallized

 Re-Construct Album Vol.2 "Crystallized" (stylized as RE-CONSTRUCT ALBUM Vol.2 「CRYSTALLIZED」) is the second remix album by Japanese duo Soulhead.
 Like their previous remix album, the songs were EDM remixes of some of their past songs.
-It charted better than its predecessor, coming in at #41 on Oricon and remaining on the charts for four weeks.
+It charted better than its predecessor, coming in at number 41 on Oricon and remaining on the charts for four weeks.